anasrar/ReNim/README.md

 ## Installation

-Edit  🡆  Preferences  🡆  Add-ons  🡆  Install  🡆  Select **ReNimNode.zip** 🡆  Install Add-ons.
+- Edit.
+- Preferences.
+- Add-ons.
+- Install.
+- Select **ReNimNode.zip**.
+- Install Add-ons.

 ## How To Use